 What is PCE inflation?

-Policymakers at the Federal Reserve use a separate measure of inflation called PCE inflation.
-This is the price index for personal consumption expenditures (or PCE).
-According to the central bank, this indicator is the “most consistent over the longer run with the US Federal Reserve’s statutory mandate.”
+The level of inflation has several measures, the most popular ones being the CPI (Consumer Price Index) and the PPI (Producer Price Index).
+But policymakers at the Federal Reserve use a separate measure of inflation: PCE inflation.
+This is the price index for personal consumption expenditures, or PCE.
+According to the central bank, this indicator is “most consistent over the longer run with the US Federal Reserve’s statutory mandate.”

 According to the April 2016 meeting minutes, policymakers were expecting the rise of inflation to be only gradual, even with core inflation picking up the pace in the first two months of the year.
 There were many participants that observed that the strong job market was putting little upward pressure on inflation.
 Many saw the downside risks to inflation as market-based measures of inflation compensation remained low.